 WHERE is the problem?
 WHAT is the problem?
 HOW do I treat the problem?

-The answers to these questions will help you locate the injured/dysfunctional areas and determine what problems you have found, and what technique(s) to use to resolve the abnormalities found
+to these questions.
+It will help you locate the most restricted and dysfunctional area ("area of greatest

+restriction") and determine what problems are present, and what technique(s) to use to resolve

 WHERE is the problem?